 Another commonality between these plug-in hybrid SUVs is the capacity of the onboard chargers.
 Like Toyota’s RAV4 PHEV, Lexus’ NX 450h+ comes with a 3.3 kW onboard charger as standard.
 Similarly, there is an option to upgrade to a 6.6 kW onboard charger.
 Fully charging the battery pack takes approximately 4.5 hours with the 3.3 kW charger or approximately 2.5 hours with the 6.6 kW charger.

 As fast as the Toyota RAV4 PHEV (EV mode)

 The 2022 Lexus NX plug-in hybrid allows driving at a max speed of 135 km/h (84 mph) solely on electric power.
-That’s the same EV mode top speed as that of the RAV4 PHEV, one of the world’s best plug-in hybrid models in the mass market segment.
-Toyota’s plug-in hybrid SUV can accelerate from 0-60 mph in 5.7 seconds, while Lexus expects its plug-in hybrid SUV to accomplish the same in about 6 seconds.
-A 0-62 mph sprint should take around 6.2 seconds (RAV4 Prime: 6.0 seconds).
+That’s the same EV mode top speed as that of the RAV4 PHEV, one of the popular plug-in hybrid models in the mass market segment.
+Toyota’s plug-in hybrid SUV can accelerate from 0-60 mph in 5.7 seconds, while Lexus expects its plug-in hybrid SUV to accomplish the same in 6 seconds.

 Uncompromising boot space

 The plug-in hybrid variant’s significantly bigger battery doesn’t compromise its practicality, at least not in the Euro-spec units, for Lexus says that the cargo space (TBA) and the fuel tank capacity (55 liters/14.5 gallons) are the same as those of the hybrid variant.